Top 10 Extinct plants in India with pictures

 10. Rhynia

-The Rhynia in particular was an extraordinary find that shed new light on the evolution of plants and the development of vascular plants — plants with specialized tissues for transport and which arose around 400 million years ago.
-It was the first effective land colonizer and, with its advanced anatomical features (unlike other contemporary plants), it was also a unique species.
-It was key to understanding early vascular plant development.
-Meaning “tributary” or “stream,” Rhynia lived near silica-rich hot springs and cohabitated with other vegetation, offering key insights about the planet’s first vascular plant species.
-Out of the Top 10 extinct plants of India the Rhynia is yet another key in unlocking the riddle of ancient plant evolution.
+Renia was particularly an extraordinary discovery that shed new lights on plant growth and vascular plant growth – plants with special tissues for transport and which were born about 400 million years ago.
+This was the first effective land colonial and with its advanced physiological characteristics (unlike other contemporary plants), it was also a unique species.
+This was important for understanding the growth of the early vascular plant.
+Meaning “auxiliary” or “stream”, Renia lived near silica-rich hot springs and cohabited with other flora, which provides significant insight about the planet’s first vascular plant species.
+Out of India’s top 10 extinct plants, Renia is another key to unlocking the puzzle of the growth of ancient plant.

-It is a stark reminder of how fragile our ecosystem is as we see plants going extinct not only in India—but globally, too.
-Human activities like deforestation, pollution, or the destruction of habitats have killed many plant species.
-With so many species lost, it means that much of what remains is in danger, and this loss of biodiversity highlights the need for conservation efforts to protect what remains.
-In concluding the Top 10 extinct plants in India, it is evident that preservation of our natural heritage is necessary for the future generations of the inhabitants.
-We should act responsibly to protect our environment and prevent even more species from disappearing for good, helping to keep nature in balance.
+This reminds us how delicate our ecosystem is as we see that plants are not only extinct in India – but also globally.
+Human activities such as deforestation, pollution, or destruction of houses have killed many plant species.
+With the lost of so many species, it means that whatever is danger, and this disadvantage of biodiversity highlights the need for protection efforts to protect the remains.
+In termination of top 10 extinct plants in India, it is clear that conservation of our natural heritage is necessary for the future generations of residents.
+We should act responsibly to protect our environment and prevent more species from disappearing for good, helping nature to balance.

 Read Next